The Bankrate promise

 Ideally, you want to limit yourself to mostly good debt that you can afford to repay.
 Otherwise, the debt once categorized as “good” could quickly become problematic for your financial situation.

-Bad debt often happens, but it’s not the end of the world.
-However, what’s most important is that you plan to minimize those balances, particularly on credit cards.
-But it could be worthwhile if you’re considering bad debt to make a purchase that will benefit you in the future.
+Bad debt happens, but it’s not the end of the world.
+What’s most important is that you plan to minimize those balances, particularly on credit cards.

 How can I protect my finances if I have bad debt?

 If you have bad debt, you can protect your finances by managing it properly.

 An auto loan isn’t necessarily a bad financial move if you use your vehicle to travel to and from work — and the financing terms are competitive.
 However, credit cards are another story and can harm your finances if not kept under control and paid off each billing cycle.